Dependent personality disorder: Classification

-It is a requirement of ICD-10 that a diagnosis of any specific personality disorder also satisfies a set of general personality disorder criteria.

 SWAP-200

 The SWAP-200 is a diagnostic tool that was proposed with the goal of overcoming limitations, such as limited external validity for the diagnostic criteria for dependent personality disorder, to the DSM.
 It serves as a possible alternative nosological system that emerged from the efforts to create an empirically based approach to personality disorders – while also preserving the complexity of clinical reality.
 Dependent personality disorder is considered a clinical prototype in the context of the SWAP-200.
 Rather than discrete symptoms, it provides composite description characteristic criteria – such as personality tendencies.

 Based on the Q-Sort method and prototype matching, the SWAP-200 is a personality assessment procedure relying on an external observer's judgment.
 It provides: